CAAPIM/iOS-MAS-SDK/README.md

 ## MAS SDK
 Essential mobile services for enterprises made simple and secure.
 Extends the power of CA Mobile API Gateway (MAG) to mobile devices.
+For more information about MAS and its features, see [the website][mas.ca.com] and [get started][docs].

+## MAS SDK Frameworks

-The SDK includes the following frameworks:
+The MAS SDK includes the following frameworks:

 - [MASFoundation](https://github.com/CAAPIM/iOS-MASFoundation)
 - MASConnecta